 Step 3 – Draw the Back Petals & Sepals

 Now add the next set of petals.
-Draw these starting with the smaller center petals and working outwards.
-Try and draw the overall shapes of the petals to sort wrap around the shape of the “wine glass”.
-Use the oval to help you.
+Draw these starting with the smaller ones in the center and working outwards.
+Try and make the overall shapes of the petals in a way where they appear to wrap around the “wine glass”.
+Use the curve of the oval to help you.

 You can see a large example of the drawing with all of the petals above.